endlesspint8/endlesspint8.github.io/_posts/2019-04-07-divide-it-we-stand.md

 NIETZSCHE
 >

 We create points of reference out of available materials and concepts, building upon these further.
 It is bootstrapping a dimension of record and scale onto the world.
 Short of a perfect unit of measure falling from the sky this self referential measure is most likely the only way for a species to proceed.
 We see hints of this all around us, both subtle and obvious.
 Take the measure of distance in feet, describing the height of a horse in hands, the weight of someone in stones, the boiling of water, at sea level, set to 100 and its freezing at zero – for that matter simply look to the concept of sea level itself, a clear reference to environmental givens.
-Moreover, our base-10 counting system points, quite literally, to the ten digits of our hands.
+Moreover, our base-10 counting system points, quite literally, to the ten digits of our hands.<sup id="a1">[1](#f1)</sup>

 ## Good Lookin' Out, Limey